Bringing Medicine Into Thailand: Everything You Need to Know

 However, some prescription drugs may be banned for sale outright.

-Controlled medications in Thailand are grouped into narcotics and psychotropics, and then further sub-divided into five categories for narcotics and four categories for psychotropics.
+To find out what medications you can bring to Thailand, you first need to know about controlled medications in Thailand, which are grouped into narcotics and psychotropics, and then further sub-divided into five categories for narcotics and four categories for psychotropics.

 Thailand Food and Drug Administration (Thailand FDA) has a complete list of controlled narcotics and psychotropics